logo

 Variation in Dental Hygiene Scope of Practice by State

-This infographic, an update from when it was last updated in 2019, illustrates allowable tasks for dental hygienists by each state in the United States, to help planners and policymakers understand the differences in legal scope of practice across states, particularly in public health settings.
+This infographic, created in 2017 with updates in 2019 and 2024, illustrates allowable tasks for dental hygienists by each state in the United States, to help planners and policymakers understand the differences in legal scope of practice across states, particularly in public health settings.

-Legal scope of practice for dental hygienists differs by state.
-These scope of practice acts describe the services that dental hygienists can provide and under what conditions they can be provided.
+Legal scope of practice for dental hygienists is based on state-specific acts that describe the services that dental hygienists can provide and under what conditions they can be provided.
 Restrictive legal scopes of practice often serve as a barrier to effective and efficient delivery of health services.

 * In Colorado, indirect supervision requires only preapproval, not the presence of a dentist.